Latest update: 20th May 2008

 The following day the male does start looking for food on the island again.

-And forces the nesting duck off her nest again, I frighten the visitors away and stop feeding them to try and discourage
+And forces the nesting duck off her nest again, I frighten the visitors away and

 them from visiting.

-But the visiting mallards return early in the morning, 19 May 2007, forcing the nesting duck to fly away.
-The allows the
+But the visiting mallards return early in the morning,

-crow to steal first one egg from the nest.
+first one egg from the nest.

 And shortly afterwards a second egg is stolen.
 The visiting female watches.
-The nesting duck always shoos the

 crow away.
 I arrive at the pond shortly after this photo and guard the nest until the nesting duck returns.
 The